 - Identify which vendors to manage

 - Enhance relationships with vendors

 - Reduce the risk of vendor nonperformance

+- Learn to use Key Performance Indicators (KPIs)

+- Find out how to implement an effective vendor management system

 The Problem

 Customer Environment

 - 1. Less Experience

 - 2. Sense of Urgency

 - 3. Lack of Incentives

 - 4. Internal Politics

 - 5. Relationships

 - 6. Processes Not Enforced

 - 7. Lost Business Opportunities

 - 8. Bad Contracts/No Contracts

 - 9. Lack of Time and Resources